Ensemble properties of high frequency data and intraday trading rules: Developing and applying intraday strategies

 \subsection{In-sample results}

 We first analyse the trading strategy in-sample, in order to evaluate its abilities in terms of yearly profits and average return by trade (in basis points).
 At this stage, we also verify the impact of the different number of conditioning returns.
-Table (\ref{taba}) reports the average return of the trades generated by the strategy during the range from October 1985 to October 2010.
+Table (\ref{taba}) reports the average return of the trades generated by the strategy during the period from October 1985 to October 2010.
 Profits are indicated as average basis points per trade, and distinguishing also between long and short trades.
 This allows to verify if the strategy better identifies signals in a specific direction.

-Three elements clearly appear.
+Two elements clearly appear.
 The first one is that the profit decreases with decreasing quantile values, as if stronger signals provide smaller performances irrespective of the trade sign.
-We explain such an unexpected result by the fact that, due to the 10-minute discreteness of our database, trades are not valued precisely at the price at which the barrier violation occurs, but with a certain delay.
-This time-delay (which could be diminished using an higher-frequency dataset) reduces the potential profit coming from relevant (and unexpected) price movements.
-Those, in fact, are the price changes detected by the model-based quantiles at the 5\% level.
+We explain such an unexpected result by the fact that the linear correlations are so small that the effectiveness of the trading strategy is decreased when the quantile barriers become steeper.

-The second relevant comment we make refers to the relation between average profit and conditioning information.
+The second relevant comment refers to the relation between average profit and conditioning information.
 We observe that conditioning the price barriers to the first returns of the day increases the profit.
-This is somewhat expected as during the first part of the day the model adapts its behaviour to the most recent data. and it provides therefore a better fit to the ensemble property within the remaining part of the day.
+This is somewhat expected as during the first part of the day the model adapts its behaviour to the most recent data, and it provides therefore a better fit to the ensemble property within the remaining part of the day.
 Again, such a result holds independently of the trade sign.
 Regarding the number of conditioning values, we note that the relation between conditioning points and profits is not monotonic, and has a maximum between one and six conditioning points.
-As a consequence of this result and of the previous one about the quantile/profit relation, the out-of-sample analyses discussed in the next section have been performed with three conditioning points, which is the value with maximum profit for 25\% quantiles.
+As a consequence of this result and of the previous one about the quantile/profit relation, the out-of-sample analyses discussed in the next section have been performed with three conditioning points, which is the value with maximum profit for the 5\% and 25\% quantiles.
+Table (\ref{taba}) reports just the average trade returns.
+However, we also analysed the distribution and the moments of the trade returns.
+The results (not reported and availbale upon request) show that the distribution of trade returns is highly leptokurtic and right skewed (asymmetry is positive and, on average, larger than 3).